-A few years ago Split wine bars didn’t even exist as in Croatia people drink mostly beer.
-Fortunately the wine bar culture is getting more popular, thanks to the first wine bar in Split, Paradox Wine and Cheese bar, opened a couple of years ago.
+A few years ago Split wine bars didn’t even exist, as in Croatia people mostly drink beer.
+Fortunately the wine bar culture is getting more popular, thanks to the first wine bar in Split, Paradox Wine and Cheese bar, opened a few years ago.

-Dalmatia has a very good selection of wine and very long history but until few years ago, the best wines were the privilege of some exclusive Split restaurants.
+Croatian Dalmatia region has a very good selection of wine and very long history, but until few years ago the best wines were the privilege of some exclusive Split restaurants.

-The things have changes since Split turned from a transit city to a leading Croatia’s tourist champion.
-With these changes, city wine scene modified, too.
+Things have changed since Split turned from a transit city to a leading Croatia’s tourist champion.
+With Split turning into a popular tourist destination, local business including the wine scene accommodated too.

-As a positive consequence, new restaurants and bars have began to sprout around the old town and in other parts of the city, with excellent and selected wine list.
+As a positive result new restaurants and bars have began to sprout around the old town and in other parts of the city, with excellent and selected wine list.

 Top Split Wine Bars

 According to the trusted TripAdvisor.com, bars that have received the most positive ratings are Wine & Cheese Bar Paradox and Zinfandel Food & Wine Bar.

 The core of Zinfandel Food & Wine Bar is a good choice of wines and its central location.